 Now let’s get to the fun part!

-VOLUME I: A NEW NYC SUBWAY SYSTEM
+VOLUME I: THE ENHANCED NYC SUBWAY

-Enhance: Improve the NYC subway’s frequency and regularity by reducing merging conflicts between subway lines and leveraging existing infrastructure.
+Point 1 – Enhance: Improve the NYC subway’s frequency and regularity by reducing merging conflicts between subway lines and leveraging existing infrastructure.

 - Central Park West